test-denar/a-view-hugo/content/florida_coast/day-five.md

 {{< figure src="/images/2020/06/IMG_2570.jpg" >}}

-Lewis, like so many cyclists, is clearly a scofflaw or merely unable to read signs (well, neither...):
+Lewis, like so many cyclists, is clearly a scofflaw or merely unable to read signs or both (well, neither...):

 {{< figure src="/images/2020/06/IMG_2571.jpg" >}}